XeroLinuxDev/scx-tool/README.md

 - **Persistence Support**: Enable schedulers to auto-start on boot via systemd service
 - **Multiple Modes**: Support for auto, gaming, lowlatency, and powersave modes
 - **Kernel Compatibility Check**: Automatic detection of sched-ext kernel support

-### Managing Kernels

-1. Navigate to the **Kernel Manager** tab
-2. View installed kernels in the left panel
-3. Browse available kernels in the right panel
-4. Select a kernel and click **Install** or **Remove**
-5. Monitor installation progress in the activity log

 ### Managing Schedulers